SalesforceFoundation/NPSP-Advisory-Board/README.md

 ##### 1.1.3  Encouraging Contribution

 There is no fee to join the board.
 Membership on the NPSP Advisory Board is open to partners and individuals who contribute to the overall success and health of the NPSP project.
-The top contributors (and maintainers) are automatically given a seat on the board.
-Organizations can only get on the board if they are both current top contributors and agree to implement successful NPSP-based solutions for the community at large.

 ##### 1.1.4 Augment a Trusted Ecosystem